StreamingDataApps/swimos-docs/src/_tutorials/transit.md

 }
 ```

+`@kernel` is used to specify kernel properties that determine runtime settings.
+Then, within the `@fabric` definition, we specify the Java class that will serve as our application entry point, `TransitPlane`.
+We define @store to use the file system as a lightweight backing store, though in-memory remains the primary state store.

+Lastly, we need to configure the client-facing end-point.
+We do that using the @web directive where we set the port to `9001`.
+We tie the end-point to the fabric using the `space` property so it names the fabric’s key.
+We turn off websocket compression by setting `serverCompressionLevel` and `clientCompressionLevel` to 0.

-Next, we’ll move onto the `module-info.java` which specifies internal library dependencies, dependencies for our backend service, and the service implementation our service provides.
+For `module-info.java` which specifies internal library dependencies, dependencies for our backend service, and the service implementation our service provides, we'll specify the following code:

 ```java
 open module swim.transit {